adityadate1997/song_recomendation_jtp/README.md

 - __For Linux Based OS Users__

 [Docker](https://docs.docker.com/engine/) - Includes Docker Engine to work with Containers.
 [Docker-Compose](https://docs.docker.com/compose/) - Includes Docker-Compose to combine containers running for an application.

+__Kindly run all the commands with a 'sudo' before it, for all linux based systems__

 Run the following command to check your installation:
 ```